gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 **The answer is that you don’t!**

-If you can keep $\Utilization$ at $0.5$ whether the $\JobRate$ is $10$ or $10,000$, you’re playing it safe — half of your infrastructure is idling — but you’re still winning!
+If you can keep $\Utilization$ at $0.5$ whether the $\JobRate$ is $10$ or $10,000$, you’re playing it safe – half of your infrastructure is idling – but you’re still winning!

 On the other hand, failure looks like $\Utilization$ going down into $0.01$ or above $1$.
-Both of those should be avoided.
+We should try to avoid both of those.

-Of course, if $\JobRate$ keeps changing, the only way to keep $\Utilization$ the same is changing your $\Throughput$ to match. $\Latency$ is fixed, so we have to change $\Capacity$ instead.
+Of course, if $\JobRate$ keeps changing, the only way to keep $\Utilization$ the same is changing your $\Throughput$ to match.
+We're fixing $\Latency$ in place, so we have to change $\Capacity$ instead.

 That’s *scaling*.
 Being able to do that is called *scalability*.
 # The point of it all
 The goal of scaling your system is to meet your target $\Utilization$.
-That doesn’t just mean getting more $\Throughput$ — it also means getting less of it as needed.
+That doesn’t just mean getting more $\Throughput$ – it also means getting less of it as needed.

 People tend to focus on the *getting more* part.
 I think that’s because it’s more glamorous, in the same way people tend to talk about climbing up mountains, even though climbing back down is often harder.

 In any case, building a system like that is much harder than just getting high $\Throughput$.
 A real-world system is a heterogenous mass of different components that have very different scaling characteristics.

-In some cases, it may not be obvious how some of these components can be scaled at all.
+In some cases, it's not obvious how to scale some of them at all.

 What’s more, as a system scales, its structure changes, and it becomes vulnerable to different sorts of issues.
 Problems that occur at one level of scale may not occur in another, making such issues hard to debug.